-Photo by Whiffletree Nursery

-red apples are tops for packed lunches.
-They ripen right at the start of the school year and will hang on the tree for an extended period.
+Courtesy of Cummins Nursery

+appearance, it offers much of the explosively crisp texture which is now considered as Honeycrisp's trademark.
+The Keepsake name attached to this University of Minnesota release highlights it's superior storage attributes.
+It's fine flavour mellows and improves with peak fresh eating quality attained by mid-winter and lasting til May.
+The tree remains quite compact with above average disease resistance.

-NEEDS A POLLENIZER | ZONE 3/4 | HARVEST: LATE AUG.-EARLY SEPT.
+NEEDS A POLLENIZER | ZONE 3 | HARVEST: MID OCT.

-116-0410 Dwarf (B10) E \$49.95
+116-0969 Semi-Dwarf (G969) E \$53.95

-116-0418 Large Semi-Dwarf (B118) \$49.95
+116-0918 Large Semi-Dwarf (B118) \$53.95

 LIBERTY

 Liberty has the distinction of being the most disease resistant variety developed to date.
 Crisp, juicy, light yellow flesh with sprightly flavour.
 Good for eating fresh, cooking, canning or desserts.
 Hardy, vigorous tree sets heavy fruit loads, so it benefits from thinning to ensure larger fruit.
 Flavour develops further when the apples are left in storage.
 Will keep for 3-4

 Courtesy of Adams County Nursery

 months.
 Very reminiscent of McIntosh, this is the #1 backyard apple tree.

-NEEDS A POLLENIZER | ZONE 4 | HARVEST: EARLY OCT.
+NEEDS A POLLENIZER | ZONE 4 | HARVEST: EARLY-MID OCT.

+OLLENIZEN ZONE 4 MANVEOT: EARLY WILL , 001.

-117-0127 Super-Dwarf (M27) E \$49.95
+Super-Dwarf (M27) E \$53.95

-117-0110 Dwarf (B10) E \$49.95
+Dwarf (B10) ∈ \$53.95

-117-0169 Semi-Dwarf (G969) E \$49.95
+Semi-Dwarf (G969) E \$53.95

-117-0118 Large Semi-Dwarf (B118) \$49.95
+Large Semi-Dwarf (B118) \$53.95

+Super-Dwarf (M27) E Dwarf (B10) E Semi-Dwarf (G969) E

 NORKENT

 Norkent is arguably the best fresh eating apple of any of the really hardy varieties.
 It also originates from the Morden, Manitoba program, but due to a series of mixups and misfortunes, its release was delayed until 1995.
 By all reports, it is the same apple as 'Enigma'.
-The unique apple/pear flavour of this large, red over pale yellow apple reminds some folks of Golden Delicious or of
+The unique apple/pear flavour of this large, red over pale yellow apple reminds some folks of Golden Delicious or of Gala.
+Crisp, aromatic, fine-grained flesh

-Courtesy of Vic Johanson
+Photo by Whiffletree Nurser

-Gala.
-Crisp, aromatic, fine-grained flesh is also great for cooking.
+is also great for cooking.
 The tree is very productive, but according to our experience in the nursery, it is slower growing than most.

-NEEDS A POLLENIZER | ZONE 2/3 | HARVEST: MID-LATE AUG.
+NEEDS A POLLENIZER \mid ZONE 2/3 \mid HARVEST: MID-LATE AUG.

-119-0810 Dwarf (B10) E \$49.95
+119-0810 Dwarf (B10) E \$53.95

-119-0818 Large Semi-Dwarf (B118) \$49.95
+119-0818 Large Semi-Dwarf (B118) \$53.95

 NOVA EASYGRO

 We consider this selection from Kentville, Nova Scotia to be the ideal replacement for Cortland.
 It is slightly sweeter, every bit as hardy and, best of all has no scab problems.
 Large, reddish apples with firm, snow-white flesh will mellow and even improve in storage.
 An all around good eating and cooking apple which keeps till well after Christmas.